versionone/VersionOne.SDK.Java.APIClient/README.md

 ## Adding the Java SDK to your project

 The compiled version of the Java SDK is available as a downloadable ZIP file from the [VersionOne Application Catalog](http://v1appcatalog.azurewebsites.net/app/index.html#/Details/VersionOne.SDK.Java.APIClient).
-When you extarct the ZIP file, you will find a jar file named VersionOne.SDK.Java.APIClient-XXX.jar that you can then reference in your Java project.
+When you extract the ZIP file, you will find a jar file named VersionOne.SDK.Java.APIClient-XXX.jar that you can reference in your Java project.

 Alternatively, you can use [Maven](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html) to import the Java SDK and it's dependencies from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22VersionOne.SDK.Java.APIClient%22) by adding the following dependency to your project's POM file: